space-wizards/docs/src/en/space-station-14/round-flow/proposals/revolutionaries-codeword-rework.md

 Revolutionary codewords is the main way a Rev convert crew, and is the primary conversion method the gamemode is balanced around.
 When becoming a Revolutionary (Headrev or converted) you are provided with a number of codewords that when spoken deals LHP damage to anyone hearing it.
 These codewords are unique to each Headrev and are passed on to whatever Revolutionary they convert, and any further conversions down the chain get the same codewords passed on.

-Codewords come in three levels; Low, Mid and High Conversion words, with **4** codewords given in each level.
+Codewords come in three levels; Low, Mid and High Conversion words, with **5** codewords given in each level.
   - Low Conversion words are meant to be easy to incorporate into normal speech.
 There should be so many possible low conversion words that can be rolled that it becomes effectively impossible to metagame.
 Examples: "love", "hello", "great", "hate".
   - Mid Conversion words deal a decent amount of LHP damage but can be noticed if one pays attention.
 These would be at the risk of metagaming due to being flavored towards revolutionary speech, so it would be on the rev player to incorporate them well into conversations.
 Examples: "disrupt", "rise up", "join".
   - High Conversion words are very clearly revolutionary and deal high LHP damage, *and is able to convert a crewmember in the Convertable state.
 They should be mostly useful when the revolution is in full swing, but risky for a non-convertable crewmember to overhear.
 Examples: "viva", "communism", "comrade".

 Dealing damage with codeword has a **10** second cooldown, to avoid simply spamming the codewords.
 Damage is also split among the crew who hear it, making speech directed to a single individual more effective at targeted conversion, while multiple Revolutionaries can shout it out to crowds without the conversion happening to fast.
+Using multiple codewords in one sentence does not do anything; it simply uses the highest-tier codeword instead.

 Codewords are proposed to deal the following damage:
   - Low: **10** LHP